-Temples throughout Thailand are able to give you a Sak Yant.
+Temples throughout Thailand can give you a Sak Yant.
 You have two options, go with a tour company or find a temple on your own.

 If you try to arrange one yourself then you could be waiting in line for hours, with very little choice or explanation of what is happening.
-It can also be a little tricky finding out information on temples that perform Sak Yants.
+Finding information on temples that perform Sak Yants can also be a little tricky.

 Many people are concerned with the safety of Sak Yants, and rightly so.
-In the past (still the case for some temples) masters would use the same needle in the same vat of ink, making blood born diseases a real risk.
+In the past (still the case for some temples) masters would use the same needle in the same vat of ink, making blood-borne diseases a real risk.